Welcome to The Japanese Garden in Cornwall

 The Japanese Garden is a tranquil place with many plants and water features, where visitors can enjoy the beauty of nature in a peaceful, relaxing space.
 The space was built as a meditative garden, where one can calm the mind & let go of unwanted stress through contemplation & reflection.

 The Japanese Garden is just over an acre in size & is located in the picturesque village of St. Mawgan.
 There is a variety of trees & plants growing in the garden; some planted many years ago when the garden was first created (1989) & others that have been growing for easily a hundred years.
 Plants that are classically recognised as Japanese (Japanese Acers for example) are located in abundance throughout the garden & these are blended with some beautiful, local Cornish plants (such as a huge english oak tree among others).
 Depending on when you visit you might see the spectacular Asaleas flowering in the spring, or the Japanese Acers turning from green to vivid red in the autumn.

 We currently do not have a cafe on site, however there is a tea room & the village public house within a 5 minute walk from us.
 We are hoping to develop a cafe in the future, so we are always keen to hear suggestions about what you might like.
 If you would like to bring your own food, you are more than welcome, we just ask that you do not leave any litter in the garden.
 We do not have toilets on site but the village public toilets are accessible & are just around the corner from our car park entrance (less than a 2 minute walk).

 Planning a visit?

 Check out pictures of the garden during the different Seasons –

 Spring: The garden awakens!

 Japanese Maples unfurl in brightest reds & greens.
-Cherry blossom, Camellias & more.
+Cherry blossom, Camellias & Azaleas display the most beautiful blossoms offering so much colour and beauty.
 Streams gurgle & birdsong fills the air.